BIGJRA/BIGJRA.github.io/rejuv.md

 *Max Repel* $700

 Head in and into the door on the left.
-When you’re ready, talk to the guy at the right.
-We’ll be playing a 3v3 tournament.
+When you're ready, talk to the guy at the right.
+We'll be playing a 3v3 tournament.
 Each battle, minus the last, will be played on a random field.
-So, that’s interesting.
-The trainers aren’t too hard to beat, but so you’re aware of their strategies, here they are:
+So, that's interesting.
+The trainers aren't too hard to beat, but so you're aware of their strategies, here they are:

 -   Rain Team